write-you-a-scheme-v2/scheme/docs/02_parsing.md

 structure of our lisp.

 ## Why Parsec?
-Parsec is simple compared to the alternatives: Alex & Happy or Attoparsec.
+Parsec is preferable compared to the alternatives: Alex & Happy or Attoparsec.
 Alex & Happy are more complex, and require a seperate complition step.
 Parsec works well for most grammers, but is computationally expensive for left recursive grammers.
+Attoparsec is faster, and preferable for parsing network messages or other binary formats.
+Parsec has better error messages, a helpful feature for programming languages